Close

 • A general POA gives you the legal right to take any action on behalf of your service member or grantor.
 While this can be easier, it also has drawbacks as some institutions may not accept a general POA or at least not beyond the most basic kinds of transactions.

 • A special POA or limited POA is specific to a certain transaction or business relationship.
 This may include POAs for specific bank accounts, vehicles or actions such as the sale of a particular property.
 A special POA should include detailed information.
-The downside to using special POAs is that you need to have one for every business relationship being covered.
+The downside to using special POAs is that you must have one for every business relationship you need to cover.

-If you are being asked to be a POA then you will need to know detailed information such as the bank account name and number, vehicle identification numbers or insurance policy companies and numbers, whether or not they are added to a POA.
+If you are asked to be a POA, you will need to know detailed information such as the bank account name and number, vehicle identification numbers or insurance policy companies and numbers, whether or not this information is added to a POA.

 Regular, durable and springing POAs